Phelix Odiwuor: Politics

 As a candidate for the Orange Democratic Movement (ODM), he was elected MP for Langata Constituency in the 2022 Kenyan general election after defeating his opponent Hon.
 Nixon Kiprotich Korir.

 Controversy

 In August 2021, the Daily Nation and The Standard reported Odiwuor as implicated in being a member of a Nairobi-based criminal syndicate involved in a variety of advance-fee scams including Black money scams, sometimes even drug trafficking, armed robbery, contract killings, and enforced kidnappings in Kenya.
-According to the articles Odiwour is involved in money laundering of ill-gotten wealth through legitimate businesses that then receive criminal proceeds as part of sales of the legitimate business and consequently deposited into bank accounts of the legitimate business.
-He was accused among other members of the gang of being a silent partner in the numerous scams by using publicity and his day job as a decoy of criminal activities for the gang.
-According to the articles, the gang engages in violent confrontations, contract killings, mysterious deaths and enforced kidnappings in subsequent cover up activities.
+According to the articles, Odiwuor is involved in money laundering of ill-gotten wealth through legitimate businesses that then receive criminal proceeds as part of sales of the legitimate business and consequently deposit them into bank accounts of the legitimate business.
+He was accused, among other members of the gang, of being a silent partner in the numerous scams by using publicity and his day job as a decoy of the criminal activities of the gang.
+According to the articles, the gang engages in violent confrontations, contract killings, mysterious deaths, and enforced kidnappings in subsequent cover-up activities.